saccharineboi/CursedGL/README.md

 # Features:

 - Supports points, lines, line-loops, line-strips, triangles, triangle-fans, triangle-strips, and quads
-- In addition to the above some basic shapes like cubes and floors are provided out-of-the-box
+- In addition to the above some basic shapes like cubes and planes are provided out-of-the-box
 - Face Culling
 - Triangle Clipping
 - Perspective-Correct Vertex-Attribute Interpolation